chirag127/TubeSumTalk/p.md

 - Automatically detect when a user is on a YouTube video page.
 - Extract the transcript and video title and send it to the backend for summarization.
 - Send transcript to **Gemini 2.0 Flash Lite** via backend for summarization.
-- Display the summary in the extension's sidebar.
+- Display the summary in the extension's right colomn.

-### **3.2.
-Sidebar UI**
+### **3.2. right colomn UI**
-- Toggleable sidebar on the right of the YouTube video.
+- Toggleable right colomn on the right of the YouTube video.
 - Displays:
   - Title of video
   - AI-generated summary